OutSystems/docs-odc/src/eap/troubleshoot/debug/debugger-ui-reference.md

 # Debugger reference

-The Debugger Tab is located in the lower pane of ODC Studio and allows you to track all threads being debugged and examine app elements and runtime values.
+The Debugger Tab is in the lower pane of ODC Studio and allows you to track all threads being debugged and examine app elements and runtime values.
 This tab is automatically shown when the debugger is active and the execution flow hits a breakpoint.

 ![](images/debugger-ui-overview.png)